geranyl/schedule/README.md

 # schedule
 Schedule scrape - 2014

-Hated the FITC mobile version, scraped the site using perl.
+Found the FITC mobile version hard to use, scraped the site using perl and built a plainer one.